lorenz-terita/codeacademy-twitch-project/README.md

 In this project,I  will be working with two related tables that describe user engagement with Twitch video and chat.
 The project is broken down into two parts:

-Part 1: Analyze Data with SQL
+1. Analyze Data with SQL
-Part 2: Visualize Data with Matplotlib
+2. Visualize Data with Matplotlib